MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-slotting.md

         - **Only fixed locations for the product variant** – The system should slot only to locations that are fixed locations for the product variant.

 > [!NOTE]
-> When the slotting template contains at least one line with **Assign slot criteria** set to *consider on-hand* let ups are no longer allowed for any line in the template.
+> When the slotting template contains at least one line with **Assign slot criteria** set to *consider on-hand*, let ups are no longer allowed for any line in the template.

 1. Select **Save**.
 1. Select **New** to create a second template line.